virteal/l8/README.md

 Parole (lib/whisper.js) is an independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.

 Paroles, among other things, are a solution to the promises vs callbacks tension.
-If you want a node.js callback style function to fulfill a promise, use a parole where the function requires a callback, ie paroles are callbacks in promise disguise.
+If you want a node.js callback style function to fulfill a promise, simply use a parole where the function requires a callback, ie paroles are callbacks in promise disguise.

 ```
 var Parole = require( "l8/lib/whisper" );